Intrusion (film): Plot

 Tired of the rat race in Boston, therapist Meera and her husband, architect Henry Parsons, have recently moved into an isolated, ultra-modern house in Corrales, New Mexico, which Henry designed and built.
 One evening, they find their house broken into, although the only items stolen are a laptop and their cell phones.
 A few days later, Meera is woken up by a rattling noise and finds the power out.
 Henry goes outside to check the generator and finds it destroyed.
 Spotting flashlight beams inside, he realizes the intruders have returned.
 He discovers Meera tied up inside the house and releases her.
 They try to escape, but are pursued by several masked men.
 Henry retrieves a handgun hidden in the house and the couple flee upstairs.
 Henry lowers Meera down to the ground and she gets to her car, but then she hears gunshots from inside the house.
 A wounded man staggers outside, followed by Henry, who shoots him.

 At the police station, Meera argues with Henry about the gun, which he had kept secret from her.
-They are shown mugshots of the three intruders, all of whom were members of the Cobb family; two are dead, but one, Dylan Cobb, is in ICU at the local hospital.
+They are shown mugshots of the three intruders, members of a trailer park family with a history of crime.
+Two are dead, but one, Dylan Cobb, is in ICU at the local hospital.
 The couple is told that another family member, college student Christine Cobb, has recently gone missing, and that the trio is suspected to have been involved in her disappearance, which might go unsolved unless Cobb recovers.
 Meera, who has previously had breast cancer, is re-traumatized by the attack, but Henry tries to encourage her to put it behind them.

 One night, Henry goes to the store, but forgets his wallet.
 When he doesn't answer his phone, Meera decides to catch up to him in her car, but he turns off towards the hospital instead of the store.
 Meera gets in a car accident before she can follow him.
 Back at the house, Henry claims it was just a wrong turn.